-“Niacinamide is a form of vitamin B3 (niacin)—one of the eight B vitamins your body needs for good health.”
-Says Dr. Manish Shah, MD, board-certified plastic surgeon and anti-aging skin expert.
+“Niacinamide is a form of vitamin B3 (niacin), one of the eight B vitamins your body needs for good health,” says Manish Shah, M.D., a board-certified plastic surgeon and anti-aging skin expert.
 “Niacinamide works with the natural substances in your skin to help visibly improve enlarged pores, uneven skin tone, fine lines and wrinkles, dullness and a weakened surface.
 Other helpful benefits are that it helps renew and restore the surface of the skin against moisture loss and dehydration by helping skin improve its natural production of skin-strengthening ceramides.”

-Jared Jagdeo, MD, MS, Board Certified New York City Dermatologist and Medical Director of Ever/Body predicts, “One of the leading products for 2020 will be home use of glycolic acid topicals for a ‘no peel, home peel,’ meaning that you get all the benefits of a peel without the classic downtime associated with in-office peels.
-I recommend my patients use SkinCeuticals Glycolic 10 Renew Overnight in between procedure visits to accentuate the wonderful results obtained at Ever/Body.”
+Jared Jagdeo, M.D., a board-certified New York City dermatologist and medical director of Ever/Body predicts, “One of the leading products for 2020 will be home use of glycolic acid topicals for a ‘no-peel home peel,’ meaning that you get all the benefits of a peel without the classic downtime associated with in-office peels.
+I recommend my patients use SkinCeuticals Glycolic 10 Renew Overnight in between procedure visits to accentuate the wonderful results obtained at EverBody.”